 A. Obtaining assistance from the ASE (Aide sociale à l’enfance)

-Unaccompanied foreign minors ("mineurs non accompagnés” or "MNA") must benefit from child protection measures.
+Unaccompanied foreign minors ("mineurs non accompagnés” or "MNA") benefit from child protection measures.
 You are classified as an unaccompanied foreign minor if you are less than 18 years old and you have no legal representative in France.
-France has the obligation to protect you until you reach adulthood (18 years old), even if you have not made an asylum application.
-You have the right to make an asylum request.
-However, you are advised to start by first requesting child protection measures from the ASE (Aide sociale à l’enfance) connected to the department where you live, which will take care of your housing, health insurance, and education.
+France then has the obligation to protect you until you reach adulthood (18 years old), even if you have not made an asylum application.
+As an unaccompanied minor, you have the right to make an asylum request.
+However, we usually advise unaccompanied minors to first start by requesting child protection from the ASE (Aide sociale à l’enfance) of the department where you live.
+The ASE will take care of your housing, health insurance, and education.

 - You must describe your journey from your country of origin;

-- If you have identity papers, they will be examined.
+- If you have ID papers, they will be examined;

 1. Where to go for an assessment interview?

-- In Paris: the center is called the “DEMIE” (evaluation unit for unaccompanied foreign minors – Red Cross): 5 rue du Moulin Joly 75011 Paris (metro Couronnes, line 2) (métro Couronnes, ligne 2].
-It may take several days to obtain an evaluation interview.
-Open: Monday, Tuesday, Thursday and Friday from 9 a.m. to 6 pm and Wednesday from 11 a.m. to 6 p.m.) ;
+- In Paris: the center is called the “DEMIE” (evaluation unit for unaccompanied foreign minors) and is held by the Red Cross: 5 rue du Moulin Joly 75011 Paris (métro Couronnes, ligne 2).

 2. If the ASE refuses to offer you assistance

-You can make a direct request to the children’s court to order the ASE to assist you.
-This procedure may take several months.
+You can make a direct request to the juvenile court to order the ASE to assist you.
+This procedure may take a few months.
 You do not have to wait for the court’s decision to apply for asylum.

-B. Making an asylum application as an unaccompanied minor
+B. Applying for asylum as an unaccompanied minor

 You may be placed into the fast-track procedure (factsheet 2) if: